rbudiharso/sonar-pdf-report/README.md

 sonar.leak.period=NUMBER_OF_DAYS
 ```

-TODO: [image]

 ### Download the report

-PDF report can be downloaded from the SonarQube GUI:
+PDF report can be downloaded from the SonarQube GUI or from the SONAR output folder ( example target/sonar with a Maven project).

-TODO: [image]

 Issue tracking:
 https://jira.codehaus.org/browse/SONARPLUGINS/component/14372